Special offer

 Purpose of overtime pay

 Both the employer and employees benefit from overtime.
 An employer keeps the business running past the regular working hours or during busy seasons, and can meet the customers’ demand.
-The employees make extra money which motivates and keeps them attached to the company.
-Overtime ensures you don’t incur extra costs hiring new employees when workload increases.
+Employees may receive additional earnings for extra hours, which some workplaces find can support engagement.
+In some situations, offering overtime may also help organisations manage fluctuating workloads without immediately increasing headcount.

 Who is eligible for overtime pay?